tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

-Lets say we have PaymentHandler.java class handling various modes of payments.
+Let's say we have PaymentHandler.java class handling various modes of payments.

-It looks fine but it violates Open-Closed principle as now to extend the class to add debitCard payments we need to modify the existing class.
-We need to add enum type for debit card payment, and handle that case in PaymentHandler.java as:
+It looks fine but it violates the Open-Closed principle as now to extend the class to add debitCard payments we need to modify the existing class.
+We need to add enum type for debit card payment and handle that case in PaymentHandler.java as:

     public enum PaymentType {
         *COD*,